Almost every person procrastinates at some point.

 However, it’s important to note that though these associations aren’t significant when examining populations on a large scale, there might be individual cases where a person’s procrastination could be affected by these factors.

 The brains of procrastinators

-The brains of procrastinators are different in some ways from the brains of non-procrastinators, and there are various neural mechanisms which are responsible for the fact that some people are more likely to procrastinate than others.
+The brains of procrastinators are different in some ways from the brains of non-procrastinators, and there are various neural mechanisms that are responsible for the fact that some people are more likely to procrastinate than others.